iMicknl/powerbi-botframework-chat-transcripts/README.md

 ### Contribute to the localisation

 If you speak one of the [supported languages](https://docs.microsoft.com/en-us/power-bi/developer/visuals/localization#supported-languages), you can help translate the visual.
 You can fork the project and translate the strings into your language, or create an issue where you enter the translated strings.
-The English-US version is the base version and can be used as reference.
+The [English (US) version](stringResources/en-US/resources.resjson) is the base version and can be used as reference.
 Have a look at [the existing translations](stringResources).

 ### Start development server